muhammadtalhasami/rv32I_single_cycle_logisim/README.md

 To simulate the RV32I single-cycle processor on your local machine, follow these steps:

 Clone the Repository: Clone this GitHub repository to your local machine using the following command:

-    bash
     git clone git@github.com:muhammadtalhasami/rv32I_single_cycle_logisim.git